prokophanzl/AsTRiQue/README.md

 ## Virtual Agent Showcase
 If you'd like to see AsTRiQue in action using a virtual agent, you can run `virtual_agent.ipynb` in a notebook locally or check out the [showcase notebook online](https://colab.research.google.com/github/prokophanzl/AsTRiQue/blob/main/colab-showcase/virtual_agent_showcase.ipynb).

+## Human Workflow Showcase

+If you'd like to see AsTRiQue in action with yourself as the participant, you can run `participant.ipynb` in a notebook locally or check out the [showcase notebook online](https://colab.research.google.com/github/prokophanzl/AsTRiQue/blob/main/colab-showcase/participant_showcase.ipynb).

 ### 📊 Dataset
 The showcase makes use of data from Bořil (YEAR), where he investigated the categorization of Czech sibilants /s/ vs. /z/ and /ʃ/ vs. /ʒ/ as a function of two acoustic parameters: voicing (quantified as the percentage of the segment exhibiting periodic vocal fold vibration) and segmental duration (in ms).
 For the purposes of the showcase, /s/ and /ʃ/ were batched together, as were /z/ and /ʒ/.